 This only applies across all branches of a single website.
 If you have multiple websites, their storage requirements will be calculated independently.
 This is required as they may be stored on different servers.

-Calculating the storage space used by a website is a long process and can not be easily cached.
-For this reason, wherever you see the file size, subtree size or children size of a file, it means a simple mathematical sum for the given subtree, it does not take data deduplication into account.
+Calculating the storage space used by a website is a long process and can not easily be sped up.
+For this reason file size, subtree size and children size mean a simple mathematical sum for the given subtree, it does not take data deduplication into account.

-For this reason and the way dependencies are handled by Boomla, you can easily see websites that are several GBs in size, while in reality, they are only a few MBs.
-Most often it is caused by the packages installed under
+Because of that and how dependencies are handled by Boomla, you can easily see websites that are several GBs in size, while in reality, they only use a few MBs of disk space.
+Most often this is caused by packages installed under

 So how are file sizes any useful?
-First, if you ignore the
+First, if you substract the

-/sys file, the rest is most often pretty accurate.
+/sys file, the rest is usually pretty accurate.
 Second, file sizes give you a precise upper bound.
 If you see a file that is 1KB and another that is 10GB, the sizes do provide a good guess which contains more data.